JJYing/Podcast-RSS-Editor/README.md

 - Add default episode template in settings

 # Known Issues
-- After editing an episode, the page jumped to still shows the old data.
-- When the duration is XX:XX, it failed to calculate the correct nubmer
-- Timezone issue for 'today'
 - Some people use different tag names in RSS file, like 'itunes:author' vs. 'autor'

 # Alternatives